I offer tuition for London Academy of Music & Dramatic Art (LAMDA) and London College of Music (LCM) graded exams and diplomas.About these exams

 The Speaking of Verse and Prose exams allow you to explore poetry and prose in an engaging and practical way, developing solid communication skills as you perform to an examiner and an imagined audience.
 Developing a good speaking voice is key for these examinations and you’ll learn how to use your voice in different ways to provoke different reactions.
 Equally important, memorising a number of pieces will encourage self-discipline and focus.
 Technically, you’ll develop transferable skills in voice, diction, posture and body language , as well as an in-depth knowledge and appreciation of the literature.

 At each grade, you’ll perform a set verse and/or prose selection and an own choice selection from memory.
 You’ll also answer questions about your chosen selections and any other theory required for the grade.
-In the higher grades you’ll also delve into Shakespeare's sonnets, exploring his life, work and influence, as well as discovering the other writers whose works you are performing.Reading for Performance exams
+In the higher grades you’ll also delve into Shakespeare's sonnets, exploring his life, work and influence, as well as discovering the other writers whose works you are performing.Speech and Drama exams

 Want to know more about any of these exam subjects or about tuition?
 Then please get in touch.